hermangroup/docs/introduction/how-to-buy.rst

 ATMs are a popular method of buying cryptocurrency at businesses to encourage adoption and spending in these currencies.
-A number of ATMs support Dash, and the mapping services listed on this page can help you find one near you.
-It is also possible to operate your own ATM to sell Dash on-site at your business - simply contact the companies listed on this page.
+A number of ATMs support Historia, and the mapping services listed on this page can help you find one near you.
+It is also possible to operate your own ATM to sell Historia on-site at your business - simply contact the companies listed on this page.

 General Bytes